McElderry Park, Baltimore: History

-Jimmy Carter lends a hand
+Jimmy Carter

-Former 38th president Jimmy Carter [served 1977-1981], assisted 300 volunteers on October 5, 2010 at a "Habitat for Humanity" project in McElderry Park.
-This weeklong project restored vacant houses in the 2400 block of Jefferson Street.
+Former U.S. president Jimmy Carter (served 1977–1981) assisted 300 volunteers on October 5, 2010 at a Habitat for Humanity project in McElderry Park.
+This week-long project restored vacant houses on the 2400 block of Jefferson Street.

 "Habitat for Humanity of the Chesapeake" has been working with the Monument-McElderry-Fayette Revitalization Plan Board since 2006 on a long-term plan to restore blighted portions of McElderry Park.
 When they began work in 2007, only two of 43 houses in the 2400 block of Jefferson Street were occupied.
 The Plan Board's co-chairman expected to have 32 of the houses owner-occupied by the end of 2010.

 Amazing Port Street Sacred Commons

 "Amazing Port Street Sacred Commons" is a prayer labyrinth, perennial garden, and open, grassy field located behind the Amazing Grace Lutheran Church (founded/merged 1996 from several earlier Lutheran churches), located at 2424 McElderry Street.
-The space currently used by the Commons was previously occupied by abandoned, dilapidated houses.
+The space currently used by the commons was previously occupied by abandoned, dilapidated houses.
 It was purchased and developed by the church as open green space with a grant from the TKF Foundation.
-The Commons is open to the public, of all faiths, as required by the grant.
-Produce from the garden is distributed by the church's food pantry, the "Center for Grace-full Living".
+The commons is open to the public, of all faiths, as required by the grant.
+Produce from the garden is distributed by the church's food pantry, the Center for Grace-full Living.